CCBIO907 Cancer-related vascular biology

 The students are also expected to learn to evaluate how knowledge about vascular biology can assist in understanding tumor biological processes and mechanism, and as a guide to improved diagnosis, targeted treatment and follow-up of cancer patients.

-The candidates need to participate in 80% of the lectures to pass, prepare for and participate actively in the group assignments, and prepare an oral presentation together with the group.
+The candidates need to participate in 80% of the lectures to pass, prepare for and participate actively in the group assignments, and prepare a presentation together with the group.